 16. Non-Destructive Filtering

-After Adobe merged with Macromedia, we
+After Adobe merged with Macromedia, we now see

-implementation of non-destruction filtering was speed gain.
+of non-destruction filtering was speed gain.

 By default Photoshop CS3 and newer versions